friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

   * Refactored SVG clipboard (paste) support, now supporting paste from Inkscape on macOS.
 * New Expressions Presets: Added "Frame Remap Loop" and "Frame Remap Loop (bounce)".
 * Experimental GLES3: Initial support for OpenGL ES 3.0.
 This is an experimental feature needed for Flatpak aarch64 and future Android support (will disable external shaders).
+  * This feature must be built from source and is not available in any binary release

-Note for existing users: To access the new WebM, EXR, and Expression presets, please use the 'Install Presets' option in the Help menu, or use the new Quick Setup.
+Note for existing users: To access the new presets, please use the 'Install Presets' option in the Help menu, or use the new Quick Setup.

 ### UI & UX Improvements

+* Refactored the Duplicate function.
 * Branding: New logo (and splash screen on Windows).
 * Menus & Icons:
   * Added persistent menu to gizmos/snap/grid buttons.